Kowsalyasp/parentkarafmodule/sql readme.md

 > database.password = *****

-This property helps to get the environment and to enable the development mode when it tends to be `true` otherwise, it won't connect with the database.
-> development.mode.enabled = true

 Additionally, we can use the following properties to mention the pool size

-The property controls the maximum size that the pool is allowed to reach.
+Maximum pool size can be controlled using the below command.
 This value will determine the maximum number of actual connections to the database backend.
 > connection.pool.max =

-The property controls the minimum number of idle connections to maintain in the pool.
+To acquire the Minimum number of idle connections to maintain in the pool.
 > connection.pool.idle =

-The property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
+To make the connection idle for a certain period of time (in milliseconds.)
 A connection will never be retired as idle before this timeout.
 A value of 0 means that idle connections are never removed from the pool.
 > connection.pool.idle.timeout =

+To load meta and data xml files we need to set the developer mode true by mentioning the below line in custom.system.properties file in etc folder of karaf.
+> tlc.dev.mode = true

 # MetaData:
 The meta.xml file presents a set of metadata, such as the module name, and the tables to include.
 The meta.xml file to load and populate the metadata to fetch and configure the table definitions and initialize the sequence generation of primary keys.
-The main purpose of meta.xml is to create the tables.
-We need to provide the table details of name, columns and constraints to create a table in the database.
+Meta.xml file performs all the DDL actions related to the table.
+We need to provide the table, columns and constraint details to create a table in the database.
 And the module tag refers to which module wants to create the table.
 Meta details of table should be described by below tags and attributes.

 ## Table tag
 Create a table with the table name and type which are present inside the table tag.
 Each table has a table type value which can be given as per your needs.